egemengol/spell_correct/README.md

 `simple` or `smooth` explicit choice is left to the user, `smooth` refers to 'Laplacian smoothing'.

+This is how you can use the program:
 ```terminal
 $ python3 main.py -corpus ./data/corpus.txt -spell-errors ./data/spell-errors.txt simple < ./data/test-words-misspelled.txt > output.txt
 ```